coder/coder/docs/templates/parameters.md

 ## Ephemeral parameters

 Ephemeral parameters are introduced to users in the form of "build options."
-This functionality can be used to model specific behaviors within a Coder workspace, such as reverting to a previous image, restoring from a volume snapshot, or building a project without utilizing cache.
+Use ephemeral parameters to model specific behaviors in a Coder workspace, such as reverting to a previous image, restoring from a volume snapshot, or building a project without using cache.

-As these parameters are ephemeral in nature, subsequent builds will proceed in the standard manner.
+Since these parameters are ephemeral in nature, subsequent builds proceed in the standard manner:

 ```hcl
 data "coder_parameter" "force_rebuild" {